thecodingmachine/mouf/doc/mouf_di_ui.md

 In order not to prove Mouf is truly generic, we will take a completely abstract sample that is not related to web development.
 Our sample will be about role-playing games!

+<a href="http://mouf-php.com/packages/mouf/mouf/doc/mouf_di_ui.md" class="hidden">You are viewing this content from Github (that does not support
+video embedding.
+Click here to view the video.</a>
 <iframe width="800" height="600" src="//www.youtube.com/embed/UVeD20y5bWI?rel=0&vq=hd720" frameborder="0" allowfullscreen></iframe>

 The playground